We approached a barb wire fence, this was it, this was perimeter of the Chernobyl exclusion zone!

 Over time on the journey, large black shadows appeared through the trees.
 We were entering the outskirts of Pripyat.
 These dark shadows soon revealed themselves to be looming buildings closing in all around us.

 For the most part I thought Pripyat would be somewhat scary and frightening, but it was actually the opposite.
 The night air was silent, the only signs of life I heard was the quiet crunching of the Soil underneath our boots as we walked towards an apartment.
-We all sat down in the lounge room together and ate a late dinner.
+We all sat down on the roof with a view of the Chernobyl nuclear power plant and ate a late dinner.

 Tonight would be my first nights sleep in Pripyat, and looking back it was one of the best night's sleep that I have had so far.
-The morning got even better when I heard the news that coffee was ready, we all sat on the roof of the building and admired the incoming storm that was rolling in over the horizon.
+The morning got even better when I heard the news that coffee was ready, we all sat on the roof of the building and admired the incoming storm that was rolling in over the horizon of Pripyat.

 The group took the opportunity to rest and connect to the real world with what limited phone reception we had.
-We all sat down together in the apartment and discussed the plan for the day.
+We all sat down together in the Pripyat apartment and discussed the plan for the day.
 The storm was over and we exited the apartment.
-Our first stop would be the kindergarten.
+Our first stop would be the abandoned kindergarten named "Golden key".

 For the remainder of the afternoon we all explored around Pripyat, we got to see all of the famous landmarks and places in town that I have heard of and also saw in documentaries.
 I could go into detail on all these locations but I feel that some places need to stay mysterious, and to be discovered on your own.
 But I would say seeing the vehicle and equipment graveyard Was one of the highlights of my trip to Pripyat.
-Some of the machinery and the scale of it was just breathtaking.
+Some of the machinery like IMR-2 - combat engineering vehicle and the scale of it was just breathtaking.

-With the onset of darkness some water was gathered for the trip back our bellies and bottles full, we said goodbye to our cosy Soviet style apartment and to the beautiful city of Pripyat.
 The journey back to civilization had started.
-We were on the road again and on our way to the Duga radar installation.
+We were on the road again and on our way to the Duga-3 radar installation (Russian Woodpecker).

-It was the early morning and I could see the Duga radar on the horizon.
+It was the early morning and I could see this soviet over-the-horizon (OTH) radar system on the horizon.
 The scale of it was just breathtaking, pictures just don't show how big it really is.
 It completely dominates the skyline.

 What I didn't know upon closer inspection was that the Duga has its own song, a voice if you could say.
 It emitted this mysterious type of hum as the wind passed through it.
 Though the duga has been offline for some time it still seemed to be alive in its own type of way.
 It was a strange feeling.
 Now it was time to climb!
 I took a deep breath and began to climb, I completely underestimated how tall Duga actually was, the scale and the sheer mechanical engineering of this building was insane.